• When a server needs to process requests concurrently, it is necessary to create a thread for each client.

 // other attributes

-public ServerThread(int id, Socket sockComm, ServerData) throws IOException {
+public ServerThread(int id, Socket sockComm, ServerData) {

 this.id = id;